joemoose/psiops/docs/playing.md

 The GM uses a *threat clock* to track **impending threats**, such as the time remaining on a detonator or until a high-value individual is eliminated.
 The clock is visible to all, and tension builds as it counts down.

 You will attempt actions to slow or eliminate the threat.
-However, if you *fail* an *action check* while the threat is imminent, the GM marks off a segment on the threat clock.
+However, if you *fail* an *action roll* while the threat is imminent, the GM marks off a segment on the threat clock.
 Once all segments are marked off, the threat occurs.
 The bomb explodes, or the individual is eliminated.

 ## Character Advancement and Improving Abilities